studuino/aShoppingList/README.md

 The project is started with the regular ionic commands.

 1. Run `npm install` to install all dependencies.
+2. Running the app in your browser:
-2. Run `ionic serve` to start the development environment.
+    - Browser: `ionic serve`
+    - Browser with lab: `ionic serve --lab`
+    - To enable console logging append at end: `-c`
+   - To avoid opening browser append at end: `--no-open`
-3. To build the project run `ionic cordova build android` or `ionic cordova build ios`.
-In order for you to build an iOS app, you need to run on MacOS.
+3. Running the app on your phone: (In order for you to build an iOS app, you need to run on MacOS.)
+    - Android: `ionic cordova build android`
+    - iOS: `ionic cordova build ios`
+    - to run with live reload append at the end: `--livereload`
+4. To build resources for app run `ionic cordova resources`
+5. Building and deploying app to your phone:
+    - Android: `ionic cordova build android --device`
+    - iOS: `ionic cordova build ios --device`

 An alternative is to emulate the app on a device or upload it to the ionic cloud.
 From here you can download the ionic view app and use the app on all devices.